 Garden enthusiasts will find that the Arduaine Gardens are within a few miles, or, from further down the peninsula at Tayinloan you can take the boat over to visit the gardens on the Isle of Gigha.
 Further afield, you can explore the length of the Kintyre peninsula or head north to Oban.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

 Sitting/dining room with wood burning stove and smart TV

 Kitchen with Aga style cooker, dishwasher, microwave etc

-Outhouse with washing machine and tumble drier
+Outhouse with washing machine.

 Shower room with shower, WC and wash basin

 Bed linen and towels are INCLUDED.
 The first £20 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by gas central heating and wood-burning stove.
 WiFi is INCLUDED.
 Sorry, pets are not accepted.
 No smoking.
 No infants.
 No children under 5.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).